PACER-PHII/PACER-client-win/README.md

 ```
 >> .\pacer-index-api.exe install
 ```
 This will install the pacer-index-api as a service.
 After the installation, open 'services' application (built-in app in Windows).
 From the list of services, locate the PACER Index API service.
 Right click on it and choose Properties.
 There, go to 'Log On' tab and choose 'this account' option.
 Then, add username and password.
-Please note that this account should have a permission to access local harddrive, otherwise the application could have an issues.
+Please note that this account should have a permission to access local harddrive, otherwise the application will have an issue writing data to PIDB.db file.

-Repeat the above for ecr-manager and elr-receiver.
-'Log On' is critical for the ecr-manager because the ecr-manager will use this account to talk to MS SQL server in the windows authentication mode.

-### pacer-index-api service deployment
+#### pacer-index-api service configuration
+pacer-index.api is used by ecr-manager.
 In order for ecr-manager to talk to PACER-server, we need to populate the pacer-index-api with PACER-server information.
 From a Chome browser, go to "http://localhost:8086/pacer-index-api/1.0.0/" And, use the 'manage-api-controller' option to add the following entry.
 Use POST option.

 ```
  {